 - How absorbent the carpet fibers are

 - How long the stain has been in place

-Some of the most common stains we are called upon to remove are tea and coffee, fruit juice, high-coloured drinks and wine.
-Unfortunately, all these stains are among the most difficult to remove too, especially from highly-absorbent fibres like wool, cotton and rayon.
+Some of the most common stains we are called upon to remove are tea and coffee, fruit juice, high-colored drinks, and wine.
+Unfortunately, all these stains are among the most difficult to remove too, especially from highly-absorbent fibers like wool, cotton, and rayon.